Real Estate Market Insights United States

 Los Angeles Housing Market Forecast for 2026

-Looking ahead to 2026, the Los Angeles housing market is expected to remain competitive but experience moderate growth as affordability pressures, limited supply, and elevated mortgage rates continue to shape market behavior.
+Looking at 2026 as a whole, the Los Angeles housing market is set to stay competitive while delivering moderate growth.
+Affordability pressures, limited supply, and elevated mortgage rates will continue shaping how buyers and sellers behave across the city.

 Home prices in Los Angeles are projected to rise by 3% to 5% over the next 12 months.
-With the current median home price around $1.2 million, this would bring average values to between $1.236 million and $1.26 million by early 2026.
-This growth is driven primarily by constrained inventory, strong rental demand, and continued population inflow to economically resilient neighborhoods.
+With the current median around $1.2 million, that puts average values between $1.236 million and $1.26 million by early 2027.
+Constrained inventory, strong rental demand, and continued population inflow to economically resilient neighborhoods are the main engines behind that growth.
+Reuters market analysts point to supply-constrained Sun Belt and coastal metros as the most defensible bets for investors through this cycle.

-Inventory will likely remain tight throughout the year.
+Inventory will likely stay tight throughout the year.
 Most new construction is concentrated in high-end developments or luxury condos, leaving a persistent gap in affordable and mid-market housing.
-As a result, competition in these segments will stay high, particularly for renovated or move-in-ready homes.
+Competition in those segments will stay elevated, especially for renovated or move-in-ready homes that don’t need immediate capital investment.

-Areas like West Adams, Highland Park, and North Hollywood are expected to draw increased buyer activity due to their relatively lower price points and upside potential.
+Areas like West Adams, Highland Park, and North Hollywood are expected to attract increased buyer activity thanks to relatively lower price points and meaningful upside potential.
+If you’re watching for where the smart money is moving, those three neighborhoods are worth your attention.

 The rental market is also forecast to grow further.
-Rents are expected to increase by 3% to 4.5%, fueled by ongoing affordability challenges and elevated interest rates that keep more people in long-term rental positions.
-One-bedroom units could average between $4,068 and $4,147/month, while two-bedroom units are projected to reach up to $5,355/month in high-demand areas.
+Rents are expected to increase by 3% to 4.5%, fueled by ongoing affordability challenges and elevated interest rates that keep more people renting long-term.
+One-bedroom units could average between $4,068 and $4,147 per month, while two-bedroom units are projected to reach up to $5,355 per month in high-demand areas.

-Vacancy rates are not expected to rise significantly due to limited new rental supply.
-Most developments planned for 2025 and 2026 are luxury-focused, which will do little to ease pressure in the mid-tier rental market.
-This suggests continued upward pressure on rents, especially in neighborhoods close to employment centers and transit infrastructure.
+Vacancy rates aren’t expected to rise by any meaningful amount, given the limited new rental supply coming to market.
+Most developments planned for 2026 and 2027 are luxury-focused, which does little to ease pressure in the mid-tier rental market.
+That points to continued upward pressure on rents, particularly in neighborhoods close to employment centers and transit infrastructure.

-Economically, Los Angeles remains well-positioned.
-Major employers in tech, healthcare, and entertainment are sustaining job growth, which in turn supports steady demand in both the ownership and rental sectors.
+Economically, Los Angeles stays well-positioned.
+Major employers in tech, healthcare, and entertainment are sustaining job growth, which supports steady demand in both the ownership and rental sectors.
+That employment base is one of the strongest long-term arguments for the market.

 Is It Worth Buying a Property in Los Angeles?